FAQs

 Who attends Manna?

-Non-denominationals, Evangelicals, Presbyterians, Catholics, Episcopalians, Baptists, Charismatics and people who don't know what these terms mean.
+Christians of various kinds (for instance, non-denominationals, evangelicals, Presbyterians, Catholics, Anglicans, Episcopalians, Lutherans, Methodists, Baptists, charismatics), non-Christians, and people who don't know what these terms mean.

 Is Manna primarily for Asian Americans?

-No. In 1994, a handful of Korean students wanted to reach out to some of their Asian American friends who had stopped going to church/fellowship.
+Not at all!
+In 1994, a handful of Korean students wanted to reach out to some of their Asian American friends who had stopped going to church or Christian fellowship.
 These students started Manna in order to contextualize the gospel to the Asian American community.

 Since then, the focus and direction of Manna have significantly changed.
 As we wrestled with questions of faith and ethnicity, it was clear that gospel moved in the direction of breaking down barriers.
 Manna became increasingly focused on the gospel message as the unifying center of its identity and purpose.
 We recognized that the gospel is "slippery" - it is easily overlooked, oversimplified and underestimated.
-Now, Manna is no longer primarily for Asian Americans since the gospel clearly unites people not by race or gender or class, but by faith in Christ alone.
-Manna encourages the participation of all people, so that we can experience in community the fullness of the gospel worldview.
+Now, Manna is no longer primarily for Asian Americans since the gospel clearly unites people not by race or gender or class, but by faith in Jesus.
+Manna encourages the participation of all people in our community, so that we can experience in community the fullness of the gospel worldview.

 Do I need to know anything about Christianity to come?

-No, but you'll learn something when you do come.
+No, but we trust that you'll learn something when you do come.

 Where does Manna meet?

 All over campus.
-Our large group meetings are held in McCormick 101.
+Our large group meetings are held in Architecture 101.
 But if you really want to be in the loop, email us at manna@princeton.edu to let us know.

 What do you do?

-The students in Manna love doing things together, whether it be ad-hoc gatherings, prayer meetings, spontaneous worship, game nights, movies, bowling, ice-skating and eating lots and lots of food.
+The students in Manna love doing things together, whether it be ad-hoc gatherings, prayer meetings, spontaneous worship, game nights, movies, and eating lots and lots of food.

 What does Manna believe?